Loch Maree Hotel botulism poisoning: 14 August 1922

 On 14 August 1922, a group of 13 sports fishermen, two of their wives, 17 gillies and three mountain climbers were present at the Loch Maree Hotel on the edge of Loch Maree in the Scottish Highlands.
 Totalling 35, they took packed lunches prepared by the hotel staff.

 Forty-eight people dined at the hotel that evening, and the gillies returned home to their cottages.
 There were no complaints of illness that evening.

 15 August 1922

-At 3 am, John Stewart, aged 70, who had been visiting the hotel regularly for the previous 40 years, was the first guest to fall ill with vomiting and drooped eyelids.
+At 3 a.m, John Stewart, aged 70, who had been visiting the hotel regularly for the previous 40 years, was the first guest to fall ill with vomiting and drooped eyelids.
 Alex Robertson, the owner, called Dr Knox, the local physician.
 But by the time he came later in the morning, several others had become ill, and he in turn called upon T. K. Monro, Regius Professor of Medicine and Therapeutics at Glasgow University, who happened to be nearby.
-However, by the time Monro arrived, 9 pm that day, the first death had occurred.
+However, by the time Monro arrived, 9 p.m. that day, the first death had occurred.
 The doctors then went to visit a gillie who had become ill; and after returning to the hotel, witnessed the second fatality.